What are Driver Vehicle Inspection Reports (DVIR)?

-The FMCSA looked at the DVIR requirement once again and taken into consideration that maybe this bit of excessive regulation cause much more trouble for drivers than most of its presumed value.
+The FMCSA looked at the DVIR requirement once again and took into consideration that maybe this bit of excessive regulation causes much more trouble for drivers than most of its presumed value.

 Then, the FMCSA found that professional truck drivers spent about 46.7 million hours each year completing DVIRs, even though there were no safety or technical problems reported in them.

 Not only did this take a considerable amount of driver’s time; likewise, but it also stuck the FMCSA with the 19th highest paperwork burden.

 That’s really a lot of paper, considering behemoths like the Veterans Administration, Medicare, Social Security, and Veterans Administration.

 Consequently, the department revised the law to incorporate what is known as the No-Defect DVIR Regulation.